 When significant new data becomes available for a hazardous product, SDSs must be updated by suppliers within 90 days.
 However, if sales are made during this period, the significant new data, and the date when it became available, must be provided to the buyer, in writing, along with the products SDS at the time of sale.
 This also applies to employers who produce a hazardous product.

-Check out our Shop Talk and guide for workers on WHMIS.
+guide for workers on WHMIS.
 (Below the FAQs are more resources related to WHMIS.)